raul23/search-ebooks/README.rst

 a memory-based cache might not be suited.
 In order to avoid using too much disk space, you can set the cache size which by default it is set to 1 GB.

-As an example to see how much disk space you might need to cache 1000 ``.txt`` files all at once, let's say that on average each ``.txt`` file uses approximately 700 KB which roughly corresponds to a PDF file with 350 pages.
+As an example to see how much disk space you might need to cache one thousand ``.txt`` files all at once, let's say that on average each ``.txt`` file uses approximately 700 KB which roughly corresponds to a PDF file with 350 pages.
 Thus, you will need a cache size of at least 700 MB.